cider-ci/cider-ci_documentation-source/source/project-configuration/advanced.md

 {:toc}

-This page describes advanced features and techniques to keep the specification of the [Cider-CI Dotfile] maintainable and non repetitive.
+This page describes advanced features and techniques to keep the specification of the [Cider-CI Configuration File] maintainable and non repetitive.

 ## Map of Maps - Conceptual Mapping to Arrays
 {: #map-of-maps}

-Maps are generally favored over arrays in the [Cider-CI Dotfile].
+Maps are generally favored over arrays in the [Cider-CI Configuration File].
 Maps are in general more flexible and in particular enable inclusion, see the section [Including Files](#including-files).[^map-order] The occurrences of  "Map of Maps" are most prominently directly underneath `jobs`, `tasks` and `scripts`.
-During the evaluation of the dotfile these  maps can be thought of as if they are transfered to arrays.
+During the evaluation of the configuration these  maps can be thought of as if they are transfered to arrays.
 The keys `name` and `key` on the second level are affected by this transformation.
 If the map on the second level does not have a `name` property it will be set to the name of the key.
 An existing `name`